Muhammad-Usama-1/infra-setup-terrafrom/readme.md

 kubectl get nodes

 When you create a new cluster, Amazon EKS creates an endpoint for the managed Kubernetes API server that you use to communicate with your cluster (using Kubernetes management tools such as kubectl).
 By default, this API server endpoint is public to the internet, and access to the API server is secured using a combination of AWS Identity and Access Management (IAM) and native Kubernetes Role Based Access Control (RBAC).

-## Four pillars of devops

-The four pillars of DevOps are:

-- Automate everything

-- Create a culture of continuous improvement

-- Measure everything, then learn from what you measure

-- Work as one team